The Princes of Malibu

 The Princes of Malibu is an American reality television series which premiered on Fox on July 10, 2005.
 There were six episodes broadcast; the first two aired on Fox, and the remaining four aired on Fox Reality Channel.
 It starred Brody Jenner and Brandon Jenner.

 Synopsis

-The series followed Brandon and Brody Jenner, the adult sons of Olympic champion Bruce Jenner and former Miss Tennessee USA Linda Thompson.
+The series followed Brandon and Brody Jenner, the adult sons of Olympic champion Caitlyn Jenner and former Miss Tennessee USA Linda Thompson.
 On permanent vacation, the brothers lived with Linda and her husband, David Foster, in Foster's Malibu estate.
 Linda spoiled the boys, treated them as though they could do no wrong, while Foster wanted the "freeloaders" to get jobs and straighten their lives out.
 With their friend Spencer Pratt, the boys got themselves into various hijinks.